-- 1) A, B, C, and D do not have to be connected directly to each other. - The same network can continue to support the independent and shared learning VLANs that are already in use today, without change. - 3) Other symmetric VLAN sets can be supported, independently, over the same network at the same time.
-Each could, for example, support a distinct IP subnet without a requirement for distinct physical separation. - Each SVS makes no assumptions about the behavior of higher layer protocols not already made by bridges. - 5) The end stations that benefit from the shortest path connectivity across the MSST region do not have to be directly connected to a bridge at the boundary of that
+- 1) A, B, C, and D do not have to be connected directly to each other. - 2) The same network supports the independent and shared learning VLANs already in use today, without change. - 3) Other Shortest Path VLANs can be supported, independently, over the same network at the same time.
+Each could, for example, support a distinct IP subnet without distinct physical separation. - 4) Each VLAN makes no assumptions about the behavior of higher layer protocols not already made by bridges. - 5) End stations benefitting from shortest path connectivity across a region do not have to be directly connected to a bridge at the boundary of that region.
+Their traffic may simply follow a spanning tree (the CST or an MSTI) to and from a Bridge Port in the Shortest Path VLAN.

-- region.
-Their traffic may simply follow a spanning tree (the CST or an MSTI) to and from an MSST Bridge Port. - In particular, an MSST Region can function exactly as an MST Region does today, autoconfiguring over the CST. - 7) Unicast and multicast traffic between members of an SVS flow over exactly the same path, so control traffic for higher layer protocols is not divorced from the data it controls, and diagnostic tools that use a multicast to trace a unicast path from bridge to bridge still work. - 8) While the broadcast domain for an SVS naturally includes all the MSST bridges in the SVS, dynamic GVRP/MVRP pruning can still be carried out to reduce the set of links that see the broadcast/multicasts to those currently interconnecting SVS members.
-Each member bridge registers for the VLANs from each of the others over its own multicast distribution tree.
+- 6) In particular, a Shortest Path Region can autoconfigure over the CST, just as an MST Region does today. - 7) Unicast and multicast traffic flows over exactly the same path between members of a Shortest Path VLAN.
+Control traffic for higher layer protocols is not divorced from the data it controls, and diagnostic tools that use a multicast to trace a unicast path still work. - 8) Dynamic GVRP/MVRP pruning can still be carried out to reduce the set of links that see the broadcast/multicasts to those currently interconnecting Shortest Path VLAN members.
+Each member bridge registers for the VIDs from each of the others over its own multicast distribution tree.1